 Visits to this picturesque region in late summer and early fall yield visions of festoons of peppers, drying against white stucco houses as they have for centuries.
 Each October, the end of the Piment d’Espelette harvest is marked by a vibrant festival, complete with parade, that draws upwards of 20,000 tourists.
 There, the peppers are sold fresh, pickled, or dried and ground, as we carry it.
 At only 4,000 on the Scoville scale (as compared to 40,000 for Indian Cayenne), Piment d’Espelette’s mild flavor is the cornerstone of the traditional Basque stew piperade, a piquant concoction of peppers, tomatoes, onions, and on occasion, ham and eggs.

-We’re excited to announce we have a new blend!
-We’ve reformulated our Pacific Seafood blend, using bright notes of citrus and lemongrass; this Pacific Seafood blend incorporates flavors from the Pacific Northwest all the way to Thailand.
+We have exciting news!
+Our Pacific Seafood blend has been reformulated using bright notes of citrus and lemongrass; this Pacific Seafood blend incorporates flavors from the Pacific Northwest all the way to Thailand.
 Using a delicious process of trial-and-error, while taking into account staff and customer feedback, our fearless leader and accomplished blend artist Amanda created this blend for a wide variety of seafood.
-We all agree that using it as a rub for seared scallops is where it really shines.
-The versatility of the Pacific Seafood blend lets these scallops be the shinning star of a huge number of varying meals.
+To showcase this new blend, we all agree that using it as a rub for seared scallops is where it really shines.
+The versatility of the blend lets these scallops be the shinning star of a huge number of varying meals.
 Start with the recipe below and see where your culinary creativity takes you!

-The best part of being a spice merchant is the taste-testing process… We’re pretty serious about only putting our name on things we love, so every now and again we’ll make a really over-the-top staff meal, mostly test out new blends and spices, but also not-so-secretly because we’re all gluttons.
-Our one spice merchant with a seafood allergy is off today, so of course, it was the day for homemade SUSHI with Real Wasabi®!
+The best part of being a spice merchant is the taste-testing process.
+We’re pretty serious about only putting our name on things we love, so every now and again we’ll make a really over-the-top staff meal.
+It’s mostly test out new blends and spices, but also not-so-secretly because we’re all gluttons.
+Our one spice merchant with a seafood allergy is off today, so today is the day for homemade SUSHI with Real Wasabi ®!

 Real Wasabi® is a new offering for us.
 Wasabi is notoriously difficult to cultivate.
 This special product is grown in the traditional Japanese “Sawa” method, using constantly circulating spring water.
 This manner makes the rhizomes take longer until they’re mature enough to harvest- up to two or three years- but produces the cleanest, purest taste.
 When fresh, wasabi can be grated with ceramic or shark-skin graters to produce a paste, or sold dried as we carry it, and rehydrated in equal parts with water.